ICD-11 code : 6A04;

 of coordinated motor skills that manifest in clumsiness, slowness, or inaccuracy of

 motor performance.
-Coordinated motor skills are substantially below that expected
+Coordinated motor skills are markedly below that expected given

-given the individual's chronological age and level of intellectual functioning.
-Onset
+the individual's chronological age and level of intellectual functioning.
+Onset of

-of coordinated motor skills difficulties occurs during the developmental period and
+coordinated motor skills difficulties occurs during the developmental period and is

-is typically apparent from early childhood.
-Coordinated motor skills difficulties
+typically apparent from early childhood.
+Coordinated motor skills difficulties cause

-cause significant and persistent limitations in functioning (e.g., in activities of
+significant and persistent limitations in functioning (e.g. in activities of daily

-daily living, school work, and vocational and leisure activities).
-Difficulties with
+living, school work, and vocational and leisure activities).
+Difficulties with coordinated

-coordinated motor skills are not solely attributable to a Disease of the Nervous System,
+motor skills are not solely attributable to a Disease of the Nervous System, Disease

-Disease of the Musculoskeletal System or Connective Tissue, sensory impairment, and
+of the Musculoskeletal System or Connective Tissue, sensory impairment, and not better

-ICD-11 synonym : Specific developmental disorder of motor function; Developmental coordination disorder;
+ICD-11 synonym : Orofacial motor coordination disorder; Developmental coordination disorder;

-ICD-11 inclusion : developmental dyspraxia; 'clumsy child' syndrome;
+ICD-11 inclusion : Orofacial motor coordination disorder; 'clumsy child' syndrome;

 Origin ID : 148247104;